How big are your T-shirt sizes?

 Your registration confirmation page will automatically be e-mailed to you.
 Please be sure to retain this page as it contains your Camp ID Number.
 If registering using a paper form, your confirmation page will be mailed to you.

-.
-Please refer to the Participant Health Records section of the Parents’ Guide.
+Please refer to the Participant Health Records section of the Parents' Guide for details or call the Registration Office (216.635.3391),

 Can my camper attend camp for more than one session?

 Yes, your camper may attend for multiple sessions; however, each session is treated as a separate order.
-Please complete separate forms for each session that you are registering for.
+Please complete separate forms for each session in which you are registering.

-Up until 9:00 am, drop off takes place in the designated Summer Day Camp Parking Area of Cleveland Metroparks Zoo.
+Up until 9:00 a.m., drop off takes place in the designated Summer Day Camp Parking Area of Cleveland Metroparks Zoo.
 If you arrive after that time, please check in at the Reinberger Education Center (first building on the left when you drive into the Zoo).
+Our receptionist will radio camp and wait for further instructions regarding how best we can connect your camper with their group.

 Why must I park my car and escort my camper into camp?